Rakhine people: Colonial Period (World War II)

-In 1826, following the Bamar's defeat in the First Anglo-Burmese War, Arakan became a part British Burma.
+In the First Anglo-Burmese War, Rakhine fought on both sides likely hoping for better autonomy but as the British began to win, most Rakhines chose to side with the British and Arakan became a part British Burma at the end of the war.
 Sittwe was subsequently established as the new capital of the region.
+However, the Rakhines soon revolted against British rule when it became clear they had no intention of restoring the old Rakhine kingdom.
+Despite fighting bravely, it was suppressed by superior British Indian military technology.

 Arakan was occupied by Japanese forces in 1942 during World War II as part of the Burma campaign.
 Several military operations, including the Arakan Campaign of 1942–1943, were conducted in the region.
 Arakan was granted autonomy under Japanese occupation and was provided with its own military force known as the Arakan Defence Force.
 The Rakhine Buddhists allied with the Japanese forces against the British.
 But early 1945, the Arakanese switched allegiance to the Allies and fought against the Japanese.
 British forces, with Allied support, recaptured Arakan in 1945.
 Sayadaw U Ottama, a prominent Rakhine Buddhist monk and nationalist leader, had played a significant role in the anti-colonial movement against British rule.

 Wages in Arakan Division were much higher than in British India.
 The area was known for producing a lot of rice, and Sittwe became one of the top ports for rice exports, with ships coming from Europe and China.

 Rakhine State (1948 – present)

 After the British Raj's decline, Arakan was incorporated into Burma (now Myanmar).
 In 1989, the Burmese military junta changed the region name of Arakan to Rakhine State.

 Rakhine State is one of the poorest regions in Myanmar.
-Off its coast lies some islands like Ramree, Cheduba, and Myingun.
+Off its coast lies some islands such as Ramree, Cheduba, and Myingun.